corey-rosamond/OpenCode/README.md

 # Code-Forge

-A Claude Code alternative providing access to 400+ AI models via OpenRouter API with LangChain 1.0 integration for agent orchestration.
+An AI-powered CLI development assistant with access to 400+ AI models via OpenRouter API and LangChain 1.0 integration for agent orchestration.

 ## Quick Start